Video clip

 Why is this?
 Because of the cardboard and plastic packaging they come in, because these products are sometimes imported from far away, and because they are industrially manufactured and consume a lot of energy.

 The solution?
-Cooking at home, with fresh, local, seasonal produce.
-If I don’t have time to cook, I can also buy Swiss products to reduce transport impact.
+Cook yourself with fresh, local, seasonal produce.
+If I don’t have time to cook, I can also buy Swiss products to limit transport.

 I can cook simple and very quick dishes and pastries using local ingredients, so I can enjoy myself and do something good for the planet while knowing how much sugar is on my plate.